 The implications, and the situation today

-It’s heartbreaking that such animosity had developed between the two communities, and it led to a ripping away of Yeshua’s followers from the roots of the tree that they had been grafted into.
-They decided to separate themselves not just from the people of Israel, but also from God’s festivals, which were deliberately created to help us appreciate more about God’s plan of redemption.
+It’s heartbreaking that such animosity had developed between the Jewish and Christian communities, and it led to a ripping away of Yeshua’s followers from the roots of the tree that they had been grafted into.
+Christians decided to separate themselves not just from the people of Israel, but also from God’s festivals, which were deliberately created to help us appreciate more about God’s plan of redemption.
 Passover was God’s initiative, and he devised each detail of it on purpose.
 We are not judged for not celebrating the Passover, but we miss out on many treasures that God placed in his word for us to learn from.
-Sadly, the Nicean Council decided on behalf of all Christians from that time onwards that Passover had no relevance to them.
+Sadly, the Nicean Council decided on behalf of all Christians from that time onwards that Passover had no relevance for them.

-Not only were Christians cut off from the roots of their faith, their heritage, God’s own feasts, laid out in their own Bible, but also the message of Yeshua became more and more obscured and alien to the Jewish people.
+Not only were Christians cut off from the roots of their faith — their heritage, God’s own feasts, laid out in their own Bible — but also the message of Yeshua became more and more obscured and alien to the Jewish people.
 The church became a foreign, gentile “no-go-zone” for Jews.
-The two were severed apart, and the evil root of anti-semitism crept into Christianity, and for much of church history, Jewish people were persecuted, tortured and murdered by Christians for simply being Jewish.
-This happened especially at Easter times, when angry mobs would rage against those they considered to be “Christ killers”.
-Most Christians have no idea about the scale to which this sad statement is true – it’s not something that is taught in Sunday School, or even church history classes.
+The two were severed apart, and the evil root of anti-semitism crept into Christianity.
+Sadly, for much of church history, Jewish people were persecuted, tortured and murdered at the hands of Christians for simply being Jewish.
+This happened especially at Easter times, when angry mobs would rage against those they considered to be “Christ killers” .
+Most Christians have no idea about the scale to which this sad statement is true – it’s not something that is taught in Sunday School or even church history classes.
 There is a real gap of information between the people of Israel and the church, and we’ve been separated so long that we have a lot of catching up to do!

 Jews and Gentiles draw together in Yeshua